Skip to main content

 • Launch URL: Your business homepage or marketing page for your messaging program.

 For country-specific RCS availability, approval processes, and reviewer requirements, see Sender resource applications.
+Once you submit an application, you can track each sender resource’s carrier approval status at Settings > SMS > Senders.

 In the U.S., carriers currently prioritize notable brands (Fortune 1000), high-quality rich content experiences, and established SMS sending volume (100K+ SMS messages/month through OneSignal) for RCS approval.